 Track Sharing between different

-The solution they found was to extend Amsterdam's tram line No.5, and create light rail line No.51 which would be operated with a fleet of special twin system LRV's that in Amsterdam would share part of the (3rd rail) métro (both underground & at surface level) and in Amstelveen share a reserved section of track with the (overhead wire) street tram route No.5.
+The chosen methodology involved extending Amsterdam's tram line No.5, and creating light rail line No.51 which uses a fleet of special twin system LRV's that in Amsterdam share part of the (3rd rail) métro (both underground & at surface level) and in Amstelveen share a reserved section of track with the (overhead wire) street tram route No.5.

 In Amsterdam route 5 is a normal street-based tram.